Through the Looking Glass and What Alice Found There

 St. Vincent's Catholic Church Mural Project

-This panel is the first of fourteen paintings I'm currently working on as a commission for St. Vincent's Catholic Church in Germantown, Philadelphia.
-Estimated time of completion is June 2022.
+This panel is the first of fourteen paintings, now installed, I completed as a commission for St. Vincent's Catholic Church in Germantown, Philadelphia.
+Time of completion was June 2022.